svengreb/wand/README.md

 ### Build It Yourself

-_wand_ comes with tasks and runners for common [Go toolchain][go-pkg-cmd/go] commands, the [gobin][] and other popular modules from the Go ecosystem, but the chance is high that you want to build your own for your specific use cases.
+_wand_ comes with tasks and runners for common [Go toolchain][go-pkg-cmd/go] commands, [gotool][go-pkg-task/gotool] to handle Go module-based executables and other popular modules from the Go ecosystem, but the chance is high that you want to build your own for your specific use cases.

 #### Custom Tasks